Goal 14: Life Below Water

 Work in progress: This page is under active development.

-This page looks at the progress made by the Nordic countries towards Sustainable Development Goal 14: Conserve and sustainably use the oceans, seas and marine resources for sustainable development.
+This data tracker uses the latest official data to look at how the Nordic countries are progressing towards achieving the 17 SDGs, with this page looking closer at Sustainable Development Goal 14: Conserve and sustainably use the oceans, seas and marine resources for sustainable development.

 By 2025, prevent and significantly reduce marine pollution of all kinds, in particular from land-based activities, including marine debris and nutrient pollution